maximpn/typescript-validation-study/README.md

-# typescript-validation-study
+# typescript-validation-study-2023

-Study of various typescript data validation solutions
+Study of various typescript data validation solutions (as of 2023).
+This repo is forked from [bingtimren](https://github.com/bingtimren/typescript-validation-study)'s research made a couple of years ago.

 ## Why?

-- Typescript type checking only occur at compile time.
-- Type information is not available at run-time
-- Protection is needed at runtime (user input from GUI, received from API)
+- Something could've changed since the last research
+- Some new libraries have appeared or gained popularity and it worths to add them to comparison
+- Good to see if libraries can handle harder use cases like a discriminated union
+- Good to see performance comparison

 ## Evaluation Goals